catalyst-cloud/catalystcloud-docs/source/object-storage/advanced.rst

 Then, using the syntax outlined above, you can create a temporary URL to access an object residing in the object store.

-You will create a URL that will be valid for 600 seconds and provide access to the object "file2.txt" that is located in the container "my-container".
+For this example, we will create a URL that will be valid for 600 seconds and provide access to the object "file2.txt" that is located in the container "my-container".

 .. code-block:: bash

-  $ swift tempurl GET 600 /v1/AUTH_b24e9ee3447e48eab1bc99cb894cac6f/my-container/file2.txt "testkey"
+  $ swift tempurl GET 600 /v1/AUTH_b24e9ee3447e48eab1bc99cb894cac6f/my-container/file2.txt "testkey" \
   /v1/AUTH_b24e9ee3447e48eab1bc99cb894cac6f/my-container/file2.txt?temp_url_sig=2dbc1c2335a53d5548dab178d59ece7801e973b4&temp_url_expires=1483990005

 You can test this using cURL and appending the generated URL to the Catalyst